BS in Computer Engineering Technology

 - pursue life-long learning to enhance their undergraduate degree and advance their careers.

-The Program Outcomes (PO's) for the Computer Engineering Technology program have been established such that students will demonstrate the following skills, knowledge, and behaviors, at the time of graduation.
+The Student Outcomes (SO's) for the Computer Engineering Technology program have been established such that students will demonstrate the following skills, knowledge, and behaviors, at the time of graduation.

 Graduates of the Computer Engineering Technology program will…

 - work effectively both independently and in a team environment.